Cheng Qian: People's Republic of China

-As the Communist Party of China forces gained ground, Chiang Kai-shek stepped down in January 1949; after the collapse of peace talks in April, the People's Liberation Army crossed the Yangtze River.
+As the Chinese Communist Party forces gained ground, Chiang Kai-shek stepped down in January 1949; after the collapse of peace talks in April, the People's Liberation Army crossed the Yangtze River.
 Cheng Qian in early August decided to surrender, and so Hunan was peacefully handed over to Mao Zedong's forces.

 Invited by Mao to Beijing to attend the Inaugural Session of the Chinese People's Political Consultative Conference, Cheng was then appointed to very significant offices in the new Communist People's Republic.
 Notably, he served as: